BenjamimNdayisaba/BenjamimNdayisaba/README.md

 ## 🛠️ Projects

-Here are a few things I've worked on:
+Here are a few things I've worked on and I am still working on:
-- **AI Chatbot**: A Python-based chatbot that utilizes NLP to respond intelligently.
+- **Weather app**: A TS based application that enables the user to check the weather condition in any place.
 - **Portfolio Website**: Built with React, showcasing my projects and blog posts.
 - **Cybersecurity Toolkit**: A collection of scripts for security testing.
+- **C projects**: A collection of mini programs based on C programming language.
+- **A Python based programm that analyse different data sets**

 Let's build something awesome together! 🚀